cginternals/webgl-operate/README.md

 | `test`           | run unit tests using [mocha](https://github.com/mochajs/mocha) and [chai](https://github.com/chaijs/chai) |

 The above commands can be triggered directly from within a console (e.g., from within the Visual Studio Code terminal) or by using visual studio tasks.
 When first working on webgl-operate, use `npm install` to install dependencies.
-For development use `npm run-script build` and, e.g., `npm run-script server` to access the test website locally.
+For development use `npm run-script build` and, e.g., `npm run-script start` to access the test website locally.

 * For **deployment** `npm update` and subsequent `npm run-script prepack` should be run.
 * For **publishing** the package to npm login to npm via `npm login`, then update the package version using `npm version {major,minor,patch}`, and, finally, run `npm publish`.